 The next day, the engineer wouldn’t answer the phone.
 So dad drove over to his shop to see what was up.
 He found it abandoned.
 The guy had skipped town.

 This was a big blow, to say the least, for my dad and our family.
 Had he properly protected his intellectual property, we would all be gazillionaires today.

-How then, do you avoid the same mistake my dad made?
+How then, do you avoid the same mistake my father made?
 Here are three critical things you must do to safeguard your million-dollar business idea.

 How to protect your business idea

 1. Don’t be afraid to hand out non-disclosure agreements